alexandraweb/Hiding-in-plain-sight-unannotated-structural-variants-in-public-genomic-data-sets/README.md

 ```
 4. `cd Hiding-in-plain-sight-unannotated-structural-variants-in-public-genomic-data-sets`
 ```
-Time to create activate the environment we created for this project:
+Time to create and activate the environment for this project:

 5. ```conda env create -f environment.yml```